The Third Imperium: Minor Alien Module 1: Luriani

-A chapter on Luriani Equipment and Technology might seem out of place, given that the Luriani are part of the Imperium, but Andrew has included this for good reason, and a thorough reading will reveal that the Luriani are in fact far more important to the Imperium than the status of ‘minor’ race would seem to imply.
+A chapter on Luriani Equipment and Technology might seem out of place, given that the Luriani are part of the Imperium, but the author has included this for good reason, and a thorough reading will reveal that the Luriani are in fact far more important to the Imperium than the status of ‘minor’ race would seem to imply.
 One might think similarly of the chapter on Luriani Ships, and one would be equally wrong to do so, for much the same reason.
 You also get deckplans and stat sheets for two starships and a fighter.

 The chapter on Luriani Encounters starts with a brief discussion of the Luriani temper, and how to play it; the remainder is a set of brief profiles of selected prominent Luriani, and some potential patrons/seeds for Luriani-related adventures.

 Finally, there is a chapter on Luriani Worlds; this does not, as you might think, present world-generation information; rather, it is an overview of one of the subsectors of the Luriani Protectorate/Luriani Cultural Region.